signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

 You are now ready to setup Fab3.

-### Setup Fab3
+### Set up Fab3

-Execute the following to set certain environment variables required for setting up Fab3.
+**Open a new terminal window** and execute the following to set certain environment variables required for setting up Fab3.

 ```
 export FABPROXY_CONFIG=${GOPATH}/src/github.com/hyperledger/fabric-chaincode-evm/examples/first-network-sdk-config.yaml # Path to a compatible Fabric SDK Go config file